tradeparadigm/sdks/README.md

 # sdks

-Repository with public SDKs of Blockchain venues currently integrating with "Paradigm Co.".
+Repository with public SDKs of Blockchain venues currently integrating with Paradigm Co.

 ## Development